 1. Hike up to Kotor Fortress

-Once you’re there, just take in the views and relax!
+Once you reach the fortress, just take in the views and relax!
 It’s very common to take a few beers up to Kotor Fortress and just hang (in the summer months, there’s actually a man who sells cans of beer and soft drinks, but it’s three times more expensive than if you just buy your own from a store in the Old Town)!
-Kotor Fortress is really fun to walk around, and it’s almost untouched (not having had a makeover as so many others have) so it’s super cool to explore.
-There’s also a couple of cute fortress kitties that live there who are really friendly!
+Kotor Fortress is really fun to walk around, and it’s almost untouched so it’s super cool to explore.
+There are also a couple of cute fortress kitties who are really friendly!

 Once you’re done, feel free to head back down via the stairs – you won’t be checked for a ticket so don’t freak out when you see the turnstile!

 Pro Tip #1 – right where the abandoned church is on the way up, you can turn left and go and visit the old man who lives up the mountain and makes his own cheese and rakija for thirsty explorers.
 Sit and have a chat with him, sample some of his goods and enjoy the authentic Balkan experience while helping a local man feed his family!